Hanoi Right Now

 What are the most common health issues for visitors in Hanoi?

 Stomach problems are more common than serious illnesses.
-Food from busy stalls with high turnover is usually safer than empty ones.
-Mosquitoes can be an issue during warmer, wetter months, so repellent is worth carrying.
+Busy food stalls with high turnover are usually a safer bet than quiet ones serving the same dishes all day.
+Mosquitoes can be annoying during the hotter and wetter months, so carrying repellent is sensible.

 Laws & local norms